 Amaya, “Of course she does, anything would be an improvement over a faded sweatshirt and half combed hair.
-I am going to be training this ingrate for the rest of her life,” she kisses Dasha’s cheeks, then her forehead.
+I am going to be training this ingrate for the rest of her life, which means forever” she kisses Dasha’s cheeks, then her forehead.

 “Spasibo, Eemaya, I am looking beautiful now.”

 Amaya, “You are welcome, dear one.
 Find us something delectable for lunch and dinner, I am doing Vesnushki’s nails next, she escaped good grooming while we were away.
 Then I am writing this afternoon until tea.
 Perhaps I shall entertain.”